Schroeder Curatorial Fellow

 “Ma‘uf Baghdadi and His 1420 Khamsa of Nizami at the British Library.”
 Nuskha-ha-yi Khatti 14.
 Tehran: University of Tehran.
 Forthcoming.

 Manuscript Production in Early Timurid Herat: Scholarship and Aesthetics in Prince Baysunghur’s Artistic Circle.
-Leiden: Brill.
+Edinburgh: Edinburgh University Press.
 Forthcoming.

 “Tarikh-i Vassaf: A Misidentified History Manuscript from Prince Baysunghur’s Kitabkhana.”
 In Nama-yi Baysunghur.
 Herat: Baysunghur Research Institute.
 Forthcoming.